How to prune Wisteria (why, when and how)

 Our site is reader supported, this means we may earn a small commission from Amazon and other affiliates when you buy through links on our site.

-Wisteria is not a difficult plant to prune but its important its done correct or it can lead to wisterias not blooming as discussed in this guide.
-With this fast-growing climber, you do have to establish a pruning schedule and be sure to prune at the right times twice a year.
-Here’s how to do that and be rewarded with a wonderful display of blooms.
+Wisteria, fortunately, is not a difficult plant to prune, however, it is important it’s done correctly or it can lead to your Wisterias not flowering, and we have written an informative guide on this.
+With this fast-growing climber, you do need to establish a pruning schedule, being sure to prune twice a year at the correct time of the season so that you will be rewarded with a stunning flush of flowers the following season.
+We have written a guide on just how to do that and be rewarded with a wonderful display of blooms.

-Though not technically a form of pruning, deadheading is the task of removing blooms from the plant when they fade.
-This encourages new blooms to come in the same growing season.
+Though not technically a form of pruning, deadheading is the task of removing flowers from the plant when they fade.
+This encourages the Wisteria to produce new blooms in the same growing season.

-Do deadhead your wisteria flowers immediately after they fade.
-Do this by cutting off the bloom just above any new leaves or buds on the stem.
+We recommend that you deadhead your Wisteria flowers immediately after they fade and you can do this by cutting off the bloom just above any new leaves or buds on the stem.

-You should prune wisteria twice a year.
-Prune the plant in the summer, ideally, between July and August.
-This allows the wood to ripen and to improve the likelihood of flower buds forming.
-Then prune again in the winter/early spring, in January or February.
-Pruning at this time encourages the development of short spurs that carry the flowers in the spring but also removes any access growth that would otherwise hide the flowers.
+You should prune Wisteria twice a year.
+Prune the plant in the summer, ideally between the months of July and August.
+This allows the wood to ripen and improves the likelihood of flower buds forming.
+Then prune again in the winter/early spring, in January or February because pruning at this time encourages the development of short spurs that carry the flowers in the spring and also removes any excess growth that would otherwise hide the flowers.

 And always prune in dry weather.